Links to Learning

 to fund projects to enhance student learning.
 This committee also enjoys a Math Club Coaching Initiative, offering engaging and challenging activities led by The 1701 Group volunteers at local schools.

-There are two types of awards for teachers: Teacher Awards for individual teachers and Academic Enhancement Awards for groups of teachers.
-Applications for the 2025-2026 Teacher Awards will be available in August.
+There are two types of awards for teachers: Teacher Awards for individual teachers and $10,000 Academic Enhancement Awards for groups of teachers.
+Applications for the 2026-2027 Academic Enhancement Awards are now open.
+Please open the guidelines below.

 Alice Smith Elementary.
 The kindergarten team will lead a project to integrate STEAM and robotics activities into the current reading, math, and science curricula at all grade levels.
 Their goal is to create an environment where STEAM is integrated into daily activities.